Model-Free Assortment Pricing with Transaction Data: Introduction

 \section{Introduction}

 Online retailing has seen steady growth in the last decade.
 According to the survey by \cite{gaubys_2020}, the global market share of e-commerce is expected to surpass 20\% in 2022, and the trend is only accelerating.
 Retailers, however, face various challenges when transitioning to an online business model.
 First, the granularity of the data gathered from past customers, where firms observe what customers bought, the products they viewed, and their prices at the time of the purchase, far exceeds that of the offline setting.
-Second, the firm is able to roll out products rapidly and many new products (or new configurations of old products) can be displayed each day \citep{caro2020future}.
-Seemingly contradictory to the first point, there may be little purchase information for a firm to take timely actions on these new products, such as price correction and adjustments.
+Second, the firm is able to roll out products rapidly and many new products (or new configurations of old products) can be displayed each day, as accentuated in \cite{caro2020future}.
+Seemingly contradictory to the first point, there may be little purchase information for a firm to take timely actions, such as price correction and adjustments, on these new products.

 In an attempt to address this challenge, we study the pricing decision of an assortment of products for a firm based on its historical transaction data.
 The data records the assortment of products viewed by past customers and their prices, which may vary across customers due to promotions.
 The data also records the decision made by the customers: the purchase of one of the products or leaving with no purchase.
 We are interested in the regime that the number of customers is not large relative to the number of available products, in order to accommodate the realistic settings mentioned above.
-The unique challenge arising from this regime, as noted by \cite{abdallah2020demand}, is that the estimation of any discrete choice model from the ``small'' data is going to be noisy, even if it is correctly specified.
+The unique challenge arising from this regime, as duly noted by \cite{abdallah2020demand}, is that the estimation of any discrete choice model from the ``small'' data is going to be noisy, even if it is correctly specified.

-The common approach to handle this situation is what we denote by ``model-estimate-optimize.''
-The firm first builds a discrete choice model to characterize how customers form their utilities and make choices.
-For example, in the multinomial logit (MNL) model, the probability of a customer choosing product $j$ from a set of $\numproducts$ products priced at $(\price_1,\dots,\price_\numproducts)$ can be expressed as
+The common approach to handle this situation is what we call ``model-estimate-optimize.''
+The firm usually first builds a discrete choice model to characterize how customers form their utilities and make choices.
+For example, the multinomial logit (MNL) model is a popular choice: the probability of a customer choosing product $j$ from a set of $\numproducts$ products priced at $(\price_1,\dots,\price_\numproducts)$ can be expressed as

 for some parameters $\{\alpha_k\}_{k=1}^\numproducts$ and $\beta$ representing the average attractiveness of the products and the price sensitivity, respectively.
 It is equivalent to a random utility model in which a random customer has utility $\alpha_k-\beta \price_k+\epsilon_k$ for product $k$, where $\epsilon_k$ follows an independent and identically distributed (i.i.d.)
 Gumbel distribution and customers choose the product, or no purchase, with the highest utility.
 The second step is to ``estimate.''
 Based on the historical data, the firm can estimate the parameters (see \citealt{train2009discrete} for the detailed steps).
 Finally, the firm ``optimizes'' its pricing decisions by setting the optimal prices for future customers using the estimated model.
 This approach has enjoyed wide popularity because of its simplicity and computational efficiency.